smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS.md

     • `implementation/`: Component implementation summaries and completion status
     • `testing/`: Testing strategies, guides, and test results
     • `reference/`: Reference materials, reusable content, and utility documentation
+  - `database/`: Database schemas

+**ORIGINAL POC CODE AND ASSETS:**
+- **Root Directory**: `/Volumes/G-RAID\ Photo\ 24TB/climate_risk_rag/`
+- **Key Folders**:
+  - `src/`: Source Code for standalone POC
+  - `ontology/`: Various ontology files - work in progress, but provides an example of the concept
+  - `doc/`: Architecture documentation with the philosophy behind what we're building
+  - `db/`: Actual local database, sqlite, fuseki.
+Note that Qdrant and OpenSearch can be run locally - ask if you need them launched so that you can access them
+  - `scripts/`: various run scripts - unfortunately not cleaned up, so there's some redundancy

 **GIT REPOSITORY STATUS:**
 - **Repository Initialized**: The project is now under Git version control